Me and Chicken Dinners

 Southeastern Indiana has a number of small Catholic churches in the rural areas.
 During the summer, most have a festival where the main feature is the "family-style" or cafeteria-style chicken dinner.
-For family style meals, at about $12 a person, you will be seated at a large table with other families and be served deep fried chicken and all the fixin's in large bowls.
+For family style meals, at about $12 to $15 a person, you will be seated at a large table with other families and be served deep fried chicken and all the fixin's in large bowls.
 As you empty the bowls and platters, more is served.
 The price includes the drink and dessert.
 About half the time, the desserts are home made.
 Cafeteria-style dinners are served as you proceed through a line receiving all your food at once (usually there are a couple of items, such as slaw and sliced tomatoes, on the table.)
 Many times, you will find pleasant companions at the table and be reminded of a simpler, more friendly way of life.

 To keep up with me more I'm on Facebook.